 BEFORE INITIATING HOT WORK, CAN THIS JOB BE AVOIDED?
-IS THERE A SAFER WAY? n involving open flames or producing heat and/or sparks.
-This nd Soldering, Thawing Pipe, Torch Applied Roofing, And Welding INSTRU 1.
-Fire safety supervisor: JCTIONS sted at right (or do not proceed REQUIRED PRECAUTIONS CHECKLIST HOT WORK BEING DONE EMPLOYEE CONTRACTOR: BY: Requirements within 10 m (35 ft) of work Flammable liquids, dust, lint and oily deposits removed.
+IS THERE A SAFER WAY?

+This Hot Work Permit is required for any temporary operation involving open flames or producing heat and/or sparks.
+This includes, but is not limited to: Brazing, Cutting, Grinding, And Soldering, Thawing Pipe, Torch Applied Roofing, And Welding.

+REQUIRED I RECACTIONS CTIONS CHECKLIST Fire safety supervisor: A. Verify precautions liswith the work).
+B. Complete and retain sted at right (or do not proceed ☐ Available sprinklers, hose streams and extinguishers are in service/operable.☐ Hot Work equipment in good repair.
+HOT WORK BEING DONE BY: Requirements within 10 m (35 ft.) of work Flammable liquids, dust, lint and oily deposits removed.
 Explosive atmosphere in area eliminated.
 Floors swept clean.
 Combustible floors wet down, covered with damp sand or fire-resistive sheets.
-Remove other, combustibles where possible.
-DATE: JOB NO. protect with fire-resistant tarpaulins or metal shields.
-All wall and floor openings covered.
-Fire-resistant tarpaulins suspended beneath work.
-LOCATION/BUILDING & FLOOR Work on walls or ceilings/enclosed equipment Construction is noncombustible and without combustible NATURE OF JOB: covering or insulation.
+Remove other combustibles where possible.
+Otherwise DATE: JOB NO. protect with fire-resistant tarpaulins or metal shields.
+Alt wall and floor openings covered.
+Fire resistant tarpaulins suspended beneath work.
+LOCATION/BUILDING & FLOOR: Work on walls or ceilings/enclosed equipment Construction is noncombustible and without combustible NATURE OF JOB: covering or insulation.
 Combustibles on other side of walls moved away.
 Danger exist by conduction of heat into another area.
 Enclosed equipment cleaned of all combustibles.
-NAME OF PERSON DOING HOT Containers purged of flammable liquids/vapors.
+NAME OF PERSON DOING HOT V VORK: Containers purged of flammable liquids/vapors.
 Pressurized vessels, piping and equipment removed from service, isolated and vented.
-I verify the above location has precautions checked on the R s been examined, the equired Precautions Checklist Fire watch/hot work area monitoring have been taken to prevent for e, and permission is authorized after work, including any coffee or lunch breaks. for this work.
-Fire watch is supplied with suitable extinguishers.
-Fire watch is trained in use of this equipment and in SIGNED (FIRESAFETY SUPERVI SOR OPERATIONS SUPERVISOR) sounding alarm.
-Fire watch may be required for adjoining areas above, and below.
-Monitor Hot Work area for 30 minutes after job is completed.
-PERMIT DATE EXPIRES TIME A.M.
+I verify the above location has Fire watch/hot work area monitoring precautions checked on the Re equired Precautions Checklist Fire watch will be provided during and for 30 minutes e, and permission is authorized after work, including any coffee or lunch breaks. for this work. ☐ Fire watch is supplied with suitable extinguishers.
+Fire watch is trained in use of this equipment and in SIGNED (FIRESAFETY SUPERVI SOR OPERATIONS SUPERVISOR). sounding alarm.
+Fire watch may be required for adjoining areas above, and below. ☐ Monitor Hot Work area for 30 minutes after job is completed.
+PERMIT DATE TIME Other precautions taken EXPIRES A.M.
 P.M.
-Other precautions taken Confined space entry permit required.
+Confined space entry permit required.
 Area protected with smoke or heat detection.
-NOTE EMERGENCY NOTE FICATION ON BACK OF ATE FOR YOUR FACILITY.
-Ample ventilation to remove smoke/vapor from work area.
-IT IS GOOD Lockout/tag-out required.
-DAY ONLY! -
+NOTE EMERGENCY NOTIF Ample ventilation to remove smoke/vapor from work 44444 ATE FOR YOUR FACILITY. area.
+Lockout/tag-out required.
+THIS PERM IT IS GOOD FOR ONE I DAY ONLY!